emhoracek/derbydrama.com/online-play.md

 ### 2. Teams

-Split players into two teams.
-Put your name and your character’s in the sheet named “2.
+When the player split into teams, put your name and your character’s in the sheet named “2.
 Teams”.

 ### 3. Scoreboard

 The Scoreboard is where you keep track of the current score.
 If you’re not using Roll For Your Party (see the section below), you can track Team Dice here.

-Make sure to enter how many players are on each team in those cells.
+Make sure to enter how many players are on each team in the cells at the bottom of each team section.

-The scoreboard also shows the Energy Pool.
-'
-This is the sheet where you will select Strategies during the Jam.
+This is also the sheet where you will select Strategies during the Jam.

 ### 4. Team Rosters